top of page

 Travel Tips for Patagonia

-Below you'll find extra bits of information that you might want to know before your visit to Patagonia—these were definitely on my mind before I went!
+Below you'll find extra bits of information that you might want to know before your visit to Patagonia—these were definitely on my mind before my first visit!

 Do I need reservations for Torres del Paine and Los Glaciares National Parks?
 Torres del Paine National Park requires a park pass, which you can purchase here.
 Los Glaciares National Park only requires a park pass at specific locations, which you can check and purchase here.

 What currency should I bring?
 You'll need Chilean pesos in Chile and Argentine pesos in Argentina.
-While you should bring pesos, credit cards were widely accepted throughout my visit—even at small, local shops.
+While you should bring pesos, credit cards are widely accepted—even at small, local shops.
 I also recommend bringing U.S. dollars—my bank didn’t offer Argentine pesos (which from what I read online, might be common among banks in the States) and from my experience, businesses in El Chaltén that didn't accept credit cards accepted U.S. dollars.
 Which eSIMs should I get?
 I purchased eSIMs from Airalo, using this eSIM in Chile and this eSIM in Argentina (if you plan to purchase from Airalo, you can use my referral code for $3 off your first purchase: CAROL5123).
 Most sources I read online mentioned that eSIM coverage can be a hit or miss in Patagonia, especially in El Chaltén.
-But contrary to what I read, I had a positive experience using Airalo's eSIMs in both Puerto Natales and El Chaltén where I had coverage the entire time.
+But contrary to what I read, I had a positive experience using Airalo's eSIMs in Puerto Natales, El Chaltén, and El Calafate where I had coverage the entire time.
 However, as you might expect, coverage is minimal to nonexistent once you're within national park boundaries so be sure to download offline apps like navigation maps, trail maps, and translation tools ahead of time.

 Which plug types do I need?
 You’ll need a Type C plug in Chile and a Type I plug in Argentina.